 San Diego County continues to be a popular Airbnb destination for travelers.

-“San Diego continues to be one of the most popular destinations for travelers to California,” said Laura Spanjian, Airbnb senior policy director, via a statement.
+“San Diego continues to be one of the most popular destinations for travelers to California,” said Laura Spanjian, Airbnb senior policy director.
 “Throughout the summer of 2019, we have continued to see the significant, positive impact of our short-term rental community across the county.
 With more guest arrivals this summer than ever before, hosts and small businesses have been able to enjoy the opportunities created by an expanded tourism economy.”

-Since Airbnb was founded, hosts keep 97% of the money they generate through hosting and have earned over $65 billion from Airbnb rentals.
+Since Airbnb was founded, hosts keep 97% of the money they generate through hosting and have earned over $65 billion from Airbnb rentals, as per the release.